kaltura/developer-platform-docs/documentation/Inspiring-Examples/TikRok-FaceFilter-Social-Network.md

 ## The Gallery :

-We are taking a very mvp approach to displaying the gallery with a simplifying assumption: this app will be the only source of videos connected to your account.
+We are taking a very MVP approach to displaying the gallery with a simplifying assumption: this app will be the only source of videos connected to your account.
 If you want more control over how to organize videos, check out [Playlists](https://developer.kaltura.com/api-docs/service/playlist)

 The express recorder creates a [Kaltura Media Entry](https://developer.kaltura.com/api-docs/General_Objects/Objects/KalturaMediaEntry) for your video and associates it with your user id.
 Our approach will simply list all media in our account via the [Media.list](https://developer.kaltura.com/console/service/media/action/list) API call